umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ![Backoffice - removing media](images/removing-media.png)

 #### Remove Document Types
-Document types can be removed from the **Settings** section.
-If fully removing the package, all document types can be deleted, as there are no default Document Types in a clean-slate Umbraco installation.
+Document Types can be removed from the **Settings** section.
+If fully removing the package, all Document Types can be deleted, as there are no default Document Types in a clean-slate Umbraco installation.

 ![Backoffice - removing document types](images/removing-document-types.png)